 What Are Chatbots?

 They are also called “conversational agents.”
-They are software applications that mimic written or spoken human speeches or sentences to simulate a conversation with a real person on the other end.
+They are software applications that mimic written or spoken human speeches or sentences to simulate a real person’s conversation on the other end.
 There are mainly two ways chatbots are offered to website visitors: via web-based applications or standalone apps.
-Nowadays, chatbots are commonly used in the customer servicing space, assuming the role that is traditionally performed by living, breathing humans.
+Nowadays, chatbots are commonly used in the customer servicing space, assuming the traditionally performed role by living, breathing humans.

 How Do Chatbots Work?

-At the core of chatbot technology is natural language processing or NLP, the same technology that is also used to form the basis of the voice recognition systems used by virtual assistants such as Google Now, Apple’s Siri, and Microsoft’s Cortana.
-Many small and niche websites also use chatbots for increasing ROI of the business, such as Tripadvisor, Traveltriangle, TheNonFictionZ, Real11, and many more.
+At the core of chatbot technology is natural language processing or NLP, the same technology used to form the basis of the voice recognition systems used by virtual assistants such as Google Now, Apple’s Siri, and Microsoft’s Cortana.
+Many small and niche websites also use chatbots for increasing the ROI of the business, such as Tripadvisor, Traveltriangle, TheNonFictionZ, Real11, and many more.

 Although chatbot technology is undoubtedly different from natural language processing technology, they are swift in their response.
-Without continuous developments in NLP, chatbots depend on its algorithms’ current ability to detect the subtle nuances in both written and spoken speech.
+Without continuous NLP developments, chatbots depend on their algorithms’ current ability to detect the subtle nuances in both written and spoken speech.

 Now, let us check out Top 5 best Chantbots available on the web:

-MobileMonkey is a bot builder for Fb Messenger, which helps marketers build-up high-converting chatbots.
-Unlike many other chatbot builders, MobileMonkey specializes in connecting your chatbot with your broader marketing stack that includes your ad campaigns and drip marketing.
+MobileMonkey is a bot builder for Fb Messenger, which helps marketers build up high-converting chatbots.
+Unlike many other chatbot builders, MobileMonkey specializes in connecting your chatbot with your broader marketing stack, including your ad campaigns and drip marketing.

-With ready built-up chatbot forms, lead magnets, and marketing automation tools, MobileMonkey helps in growing your list, and more importantly, converting your visitors into leads.
+With ready built-up chatbot forms, lead magnets, and marketing automation tools, MobileMonkey helps grow your list and, more importantly, convert your visitors into leads.

-Paid versions of MobileMonkey start from $14.25/month, and this gets you advanced automation, SMS, integrations, and more.
+Paid versions of MobileMonkey start from $14.25/month, which gets you advanced automation, SMS, integrations, and more.

 TARS is a drag-and-drop chatbot builder that you can use to create website bots or conversational landing pages for your site.
 It’s effortless to use with no coding or development skills required.
 There are approx 800 chatbot templates for different industries and use that can be edited and customized easily.
 TARS’ primary focus is on building bots that generate leads and add ROI to your marketing efforts – something many bots ignore.